OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlInstancerGeometry.md

         default: []

-        <p class=jekyll-theme-minimal scene-class-attr-comment">A list of vec3 that represet the per-instance velocity(motion blur).
+        <p class="jekyll-theme-minimal scene-class-attr-comment">A list of vec3 that represet the per-instance velocity(motion blur).
 The length should be either 0 or consistent with "positions".</p>

     <h3>shadow_exclusion_mappings</h3>